fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-21-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 </p>

 ## Define the Deploy stage
-Since the deployment is made by the build server, we doesn't need to set the _Deploy_ stage, so we can skip this step.
+Since the deployment is made by the build server, we don't need to set the _Deploy_ stage, so we can skip this step.

 # Run the pipeline
 We are ready.
-Now we can push our code on the remote repository and start the pipeline.
-At this time, you could encounter into this error message:
+Now we can push our code to the remote repository and start the pipeline.
+At this time, you could encounter this error message:

 ```
 Error creating Lambda function: User: arn:aws:sts::assumed-role/build-role/AWSCodeBuild-xxx is not authorized to perform: iam:PassRole on resource: arn:aws:iam::xxx:role/myAwesomeLambdaRole because no identity-based policy allows the iam:PassRole action